Learn practical strategies to handle emerging trends and leadership challenges in private schools.

 As School Head, you have selected the best candidates to visit your school for the Admission Director position.
 They are all qualified.
 Knowing you must establish a comfortable working relationship with the new Admission Director, you use the interview to choose the applicant with the best “chemistry.”
 However, having a friendly relationship with the candidate is not everything.
 Moderate disagreement might help the school sharpen its approaches to marketing and student recruitment.
 Too much agreement often leads to “group think,” while too much disagreement can prove too discordant.Login to see the full article

 Annual giving is the foundational program from which all other development efforts grow and flourish.
-Not only is annual giving a revenue source for enhancing your school’s programs, but it is also the starting place for many prospects as they begin and sustain their philanthropic relationship with ...Login to see the full article
+Not only is annual giving a revenue source for enhancing your school’s programs, but it is also the starting place for many prospects as they begin and sustain their philanthropic relationship with your school.Login to see the full article

 One of ISM’s Essential Expectations on which faculty are evaluated is that teachers must “authentically engage in self-reflection and annual development of a growth and renewal plan, to include written goals and progress toward those goals.”1 To determine whether faculty members are meeting this expectation, ISM’s growth framework provides a clear process, developed to ensure “authentic engagement” while allowing for the risk-taking and failure required for meaningful growthLogin to see the full article